 Decades later, when Jimmy’s 19-year-old daughter is brutally murdered, Sean is assigned the investigating officer in the case.
 The same night that Katie is killed, Dave comes home with blood on his hands.
 As their lives intersect once again, the old tragedy continues to leave its mark.

 Serendipity works in inverse in Mystic River – two seemingly disconnected events seem to influence each other in unfortunate ways.
-Lehanne suggests that Dave’s kidnapping set in motion a series of events that culminate in Katie’s murder.
+Lehane suggests that Dave’s kidnapping set in motion a series of events that culminate in Katie’s murder.
 When Dave was abducted, Sean and Jimmy were also present.
-The fake policemen rounded the three of them up on a flimsy pretence, but asked only Dave to get into the car.
+The fake policemen rounded the three of them up on a flimsy pretense, but asked only Dave to get into the car.
 Sean and Jimmy neither came along nor stopped Dave – as adolescents, they knew no better.